 Common Amaryllis Belladonna Problems and How to Treat Them

-For the most part, Amaryllis belladonna is easy to take care of and suitable for beginners.
-However, be on the lookout for the following issues that may affect the plant’s growth.
+For the most part, Amaryllis belladonna is easy to care for and suitable for beginners.
+However, look for the following issues that may affect the plant’s growth.

-The Amaryllis belladonna requires very little water to stay alive, so underwatering it isn’t as much of a risk.
+The Amaryllis belladonna requires very little water to stay alive, so underwatering it isn’t as risky.
 However, with too much water, the plant’s bulb can start to rot.

 Always use a pot with drainage holes or add sand to optimize the drainage process.
 If you think your plant is experiencing watering-related issues, you should adjust its watering schedule.